franckLdx/ts-retry/README.md

 if stop to call fn after retryOptions.maxTry, throws fn execption, otherwise returns fn return value.
 * `retryAsync(fn, retryOptions?)`: same as retry, except fn is an asynchronous function.
 * `retryOptions`:
-  - maxTry maximum calls to fn.
+  - maxTry: maximum calls to fn.
   - delay: delay between each call (in milliseconds).
   When retryOptions is not provided, the default one is applyed.
 The default retry option is
   ```typescript